bytecodealliance/wit-bindgen/crates/moonbit/docs/async-design.md

 The generated adapter publishes component task return when the implementation returns its result, then allows this group to finish hook-style work.
 The work remains structurally owned in MoonBit but cannot alter the published result.
+If the implementation raises before publishing task return, the adapter traps:
+WIT does not encode arbitrary MoonBit errors, and generic component `error-context` integration is outside this MVP.

 ## Boundary Conversion